smartgridadsc/tee-plc/README.md

 # Enhanced TEE-PLC

 This repository is the source code of Enhanced TEE-PLC.
 The normal world OpenPLC Runtime is in `./host`, while the secure world Scan-cycle TA is in `./ta`.
-Simulated slave devices for testing are implemented by pymodbus, and you can find them under `./others/pymodbus`.

 **Note:** Before you start, please make sure you have finished all the steps mentioned in main branch README and successfully run OpenPLC and OP-TEE on RPI3.